kyma-project/btp-manager/docs/contributor/08-10-metrics.md

 ## Overview
 BTP Manager provides metrics on the endpoint `:8080/metrics`.
 You find `Kubebuilder`, `Golang`, and custom metrics there.
 They are collected by `Prometheus`.

-## Custom metrics emitted by BTP Manager:
+## Custom metrics emitted by BTP Manager

 | Metric                                          | Description                                                                      |
 | ----------------------------------------------- | :------------------------------------------------------------------------------- |